wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="readme">README</h2>
+# FAQ Forum policies, practices, and use.

+This is for frequent questions and answers for students in of Computer Science and Engineering at Washington University in St. Louis.

-## Tips
+### Tips

-An overview of the parts of this page (accessible by the menu at the top.
-If you're on a small screen, you may need to click on the three lines in the upper left corner of the page).
+Here's overview of the parts of the [FAQ page](https://faq.cse.wustl.edu/):
 * Read Me:  This!
 * Table of Contents: Lists all the questions (links).
 This can be helpful to skim the topics/questions contained in the FAQ.
 * Questions: All questions and the corresponding answer